Town Clerk : Mrs Judith M. Hart - Click or in an emergency phone her on 07904 033616

 Whilst I am not allied to any political party, I have been following the developments on the town council over the past four years and believe that there is the passion, skills and assets not just in the BIG team but in the community to make Buckfastleigh and Buckfast the best possible places they can be.

-I am an 18 year old student currently studying on the Totnes Art and Design Foundation course, which I will finish in June 2019.
+I am a 19 year old student currently studying on the Totnes Art and Design Foundation course, which I will finish in June 2019.
 I have lived in Buckfastleigh for 8 years and have enjoyed watching the town develop under the new council.
 I have been an active part of various community projects from a young age, including the refurbishment of the town hall garden, helping to build the pond and maintain the wildlife.
 I am also an active advocate for climate change awareness, and have recently helped to pass the Climate Emergency Declaration in our town.
 I want to ensure that the brilliant community interest projects continue to happen, that we continue to put the wellbeing of all our residents first, and that Buckfastleigh continues to grow.

 I am part of the BIG19 group on the Town Council.
 I moved here at the start of 2018 with my partner Jane, and straight away felt at home.
 I work in IT, and am based in Plymouth working for HM Land Registry.

 I have taken the lead role with the Buckfastleigh Volunteer Emergency Response Team, and lead the team in planning our response to a number of scenarios in the town.
 I volunteer at the South Devon Railway, in the Booking Hall selling tickets or in the Workshop rebuilding one of steam trains.
 As a councillor, I want to continue to enhance and prepare the VERT group to ensure we are able to support the Town at times when it needs us most.
 I will also work to retain the character of the town by ensuring that any planning proposals get the proper scrutiny.